-This is an optional activity, and it must be submitted to me at the beginning of class on the due date.
+This is an optional activity, and it must be submitted to me at the beginning of class on the deadline.
 The amount of points you can earn is directly proportional to the amount of effort you put in.
 If you are not certain how to complete something, either research examples or ask me.

 No Activities will be accepted after the due date.
 NO EXCEPTIONS- even absence does not qualify.

 You may choose one of the following activities to complete.

 1. Compose and record something that expresses in music the idea, theme, or emotion of the Iliad or Aeneid, and briefly write a paragraph that describes the idea, theme or emotion.
 Turn in a copy of your composition and the recording.

 2. Choose a character within the Iliad or Aeneid (could be someone / something you think would be either very difficult to represent or would be really popular in the media) and create a mini-public relations campaign that might include a press-release, media alert, media placement, executive summary, etc. that would promote that person, place, or thing.